-Theme Factors to be considered in calculating contribution Secondary schooling The effect of a development on a school roll and the existing capacity of the school.
-Pre-school and The effect of the development on a school/pre-school roll and existing primary schooling facilities.
+Table 1 Developer Contribution themes Theme Factors to be considered in calculating contribution Secondary schooling The effect of a development on a school roll and the existing capacity of the school.
+Pre-school and primary schooling The effect of the development on a school/pre-school roll and existing facilities.
 Library provision The effect of the development on the adequacy of the existing public library service.
 Healthcare facilities Whether a development will have an effect on the relevant NHS trusts facilities considered to be 'under pressure' by the NHS.
-Recycling facilities & The effect of the development on existing recycling facilities and waste waste management management facilities Transportation The effect of the development on transport, infrastructure and services and sustainable travel options assessed against the relevant Regional and Local Transport Strategy; and include any cumulative impacts on the road network.
-Community facilities including Care in the Community, community learning and development The effect of the development on existing community facilities and and whether the development will increase the burden on care services Strategic landscaping, open space outdoor access The need for new or enhanced strategic landscaping, open space and and/or links with the core paths network for recreational and functional access.
+Recycling facilities & waste management The effect of the development on existing recycling facilities and waste management facilities Transportation The effect of the development on transport, infrastructure and services and sustainable travel options assessed against the relevant Regional and Local Transport Strategy; and include any cumulative impacts on the road network.
+Community facilities including Care in the Community, community learning and development The effect of the development on existing community facilities and and whether the development will increase the burden on care services Strategic landscaping, open space and outdoor access functional The need for new or enhanced strategic landscaping, open space and/or links with the core paths network for recreational and access.
 Sport and Recreation facilities The effect of the development on demand for facilities and the unmet demand in the settlements nearby.
 Biodiversity The effect of a development on existing biodiversity and the impact in regards to obligations to further biodiversity